svaarala/duktape-wiki/Performance130.md

 # Duktape 1.3.0 performance measurement

+Measurement host:

-Measured using an "Intel(R) Core(TM) i7-4600U CPU @ 2.10GHz" laptop.
+* "Intel(R) Core(TM) i7-4600U CPU @ 2.10GHz" laptop

+Duktape is compiled with:

+* gcc-4.8.4 (Ubuntu 14.04.3) on x64
+* `gcc -O2`
-Duktape is compiled with gcc-4.8.4 (Ubuntu 14.04.3) on x64, using `gcc -O2`, debugger and interrupt executor support enabled, fastints enabled.
+* debugger and interrupt executor support enabled
+* fastints enabled
+* `JSON.stringify()` fast path disabled

 Note that:

 * These are microbenchmarks, and don't necessarily represent application performance very well.
 Microbenchmarks are useful for measuring how well different parts of the engine work.

+* Only relative numbers matter.
+Loop counts differ between test cases so the numbers for two tests are not directly comparable.
+Absolute numbers may also change between test runs if test target is different.

 * The measurement process is not very accurate: it's based on running the test multiple times and measuring time using the `time` command.